sorobedio/swarm/README.md

 ## Adpated Models

-We provide best-found model checkpoints for the objectives in `link pending: we are going through internal model release process, stay tuned!`
+We provide best-found model checkpoints for the objectives in `link pending`.

 ## Citation